Katowice COP24 Notebook: Protesters raise the alarm on climate

 “I was stopped at the passport control at Katowice International Airport.
 They said that my name and surname is in the banned list in some system,” he said in an email.

-Environment organization 350.org said in an email that those denied entrance had been told they were “a threat to national security, which as you can imagine is ludicrous”.
+Environment organisation 350.org said in an email that those denied entrance had been told they were “a threat to national security, which as you can imagine is ludicrous”.

 A spokeswoman for the Polish border guard said 161 people had been forbidden entry to Poland on Friday for many reasons, including a lack of correct documents and being on security lists.
 She could not immediately say whether there was any connection to the climate talks in Katowice.